CloudLabs-Samples/EduLabs/Demo/azure/demo-platform9.md

 ## Login to the Platform 9's User Interface

 1. Before accessing Platform9, open Hyper-V Manager on the Windows VM.
-   Power on both Ubuntu virtual machines:
+   Turn on both Ubuntu virtual machines:
    **Ubuntu** (hypervisor host)
    **Ubuntu-PCD** (PCD controller node)

 2. Navigate to the UI FQDN https://pcd-community.pf9.io in a web browser from the Windows Host Machine.

    ![](images/platform9login.png)

+   Note: Once both machines are up and running, the pcd.community portal may take up to 20 minutes to fully load

 3. Login using the credentials